Skip to main content

 🔗 STT + Call Management = Natural Conversations

-STT Settings control when Deepgram detects speech has ended.Call Management Settings control how your AI responds to that detected speech.Both must work together for natural conversation flow!
+STT Settings control when the provider detects speech has ended.Call Management Settings control how your AI responds to that detected speech.Both must work together for natural conversation flow!

 The Flow: